foxplayzz/Fancy-Elytras/README.md

 ## How to get the Custom Elytras

-To equip a custom elytra with your design, use the following command:
+To get a custom elytra with your design, use the following command:

 /give @s elytra[minecraft:trim={material:"minecraft:bedrock",pattern:"minecraft:elytra1"}]

+change the "elytra1" to "elytra2" or higher (or whatever you named the trims).
  ## Extra info.

 I've added 15 on this template, feel free to add (or remove) more if needed.